The Fellows Program

 - A $5,000 grant to further their business education.

-- A four-day trip to our Tory Burch campus, located in Jersey City, NJ that will include participation in a series of experiential learning workshops on entrepreneurship and leadership development led by notable experts.
+- A five day trip to our Tory Burch campus, located in Jersey City, NJ that will include participation in a series of experiential learning workshops on entrepreneurship and leadership development led by notable experts.

 Q: How can I apply to be a Tory Burch Foundation Fellow?